gchq/gaffer-doc/docs/user-guide/query/gaffer-syntax/operations.md

 }
 ```

-As you can see its fairly simple, we first define the Operation we wish to use
+Using Operations is fairly simple, we first define the Operation we wish to use
 with the `class` key which needs to be an available Operation in Gaffer.
 Then
 if applicable, we give the Operation some sort of input using the `input` key.
 Not all Operations require an input but more often that not some user input is